About us

 How do I become a member?

 Membership is by invitation.
-Contact Marcel by email: menardmarcel@hotmail.com who will explain the process on how to become a part of this amazing team.
+Speak to us at a meeting and we will explain how to become a part of this amazing team.

 About Rotary